TheJacksonLaboratory/marea/README.md

 _.xml.gz_ files.
 There will be one _.txt_ output file for each _.xml.gz_ input file, sharing the filename.

 ### 4. Select relevant articles from .txt files
+You can filter PubMed articles by their content (4.1), or bypass the filtering step and treat all articles as relevant for further processing (4.2).
+#### 4.1 Filter by MeSH descriptors
 _scripts/filter_abstracts.py_ filters the _.txt_ file to select articles that are relevant according to a user-supplied set of MeSH descriptors.
-An article is deemed relevant if at least one of the the article's descriptors is a subcategory of, or identical to, one of the specified search descriptors.
+An article is deemed relevant if at least one of the article's descriptors is a subcategory of, or identical to, one of the specified search descriptors.
 If there is no match on MeSH descriptors, the code compares the article's keywords to the set of preferred labels and synonyms in MeSH for all the search descriptors and their subcategories.
 If at least one of the article's keywords is